julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 This is a linear process and in the real world, writing is never a linear process.

 To be able to come up with a question to write about, we must already have put some effort or research on a topic.
 To be able to decide on a topic, we must have done some research on it.
-Every writing process will start by an already exsisting knowledge.
+Every writing process will start by an already existing knowledge.

-Writing and developing ideas continously grows.
-So instead of thinking that we always start from scratch we should focus on what interests us and keep track of our learning process.
+Writing and developing ideas ​​continuously grows.
+So instead of thinking that we always start from scratch, we should focus on what interests us and keep track of our learning process.
 By doing this we can develop ideas easier because we get better at it.

 One common way that people suggest is to do *brainstorming*.
 Ideas that come from *brainstorming* usually comes from the outside through reading, listening, conversations, etc.